andkov/Longitudinal_Models_of_Religiosity_NLSY97/Data/Derive_dsL_from_Extract.md

 NLSY97_Religiosity_20042014.dtc - STATA **dictionary** file of selected variables, contains data as well

-We import the raw data of NLSY97 from .**csv** file  and make initial clean up.
+We import the raw data of NLSY97 from .**csv** file  and conduct initial clean up.
 <!-- run initial import from the databank defined by tagset. -->